ignite/cli/docs/kb/config.md

 ## `client`

 Configures and enables client code generation.
-To prevent Starport from regenerating the client, remove the `client` property.
+To prevent Ignite CLI from regenerating the client, remove the `client` property.

 ### `client.vuex`